liuyehcf/BlogSource/_posts/Cpp-Tools-CMake.md

 [target_link_directories](https://cmake.org/cmake/help/latest/command/target_link_directories.html)

 Add link directories to a target.
 Specifies the paths in which the linker should search for libraries when linking a given target.
 Each item can be an absolute or relative path, with the latter being interpreted as relative to the current source directory.
 These items will be added to the link command.

+By using `AFTER` or `BEFORE` explicitly, you can select between appending and prepending, independent of the default.

 ```cmake
 target_link_directories(<target> [BEFORE]